Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Discussion

-the second term being proportional to an incoming radial solution \(H^-\) and the \(S\)-matrix.
-In the high-energy limit the second term does not contribute to the phase of the wave function.
+the second term being proportional to an incoming radial solution \(H_{lm}^-\) and the \(S\)-matrix.
+When there are no long-range potentials except for the possible central Coulomb monopole, the radial functions \(H_{lm}^\pm(r)\) are identical to the standard Coulomb-Hankel functions \(H_l^\pm(r) = G_l(r) \pm \mathrm{i}F_l(r)\)~\cite{DLMF}, which are eigensolutions of the one-particle Hamiltonian with Coulomb potential.
+For simplicity of notation we do not explicitly write out the charge and momentum dependences of these functions.
+In the high-energy limit the second term of Eq.~\eqref{eq:F_minus} becomes negligible and does not contribute to the phase of the wave function.
 The only relevant outgoing solutions have the asymptotics

-This form must be preserved, including the overall phase, to ensure that the stationary photoionization state asymptotically converges to a Coulomb wave, i.e. satisfies the physical boundary conditions.
+This asymptotic form must be preserved, including the overall phase, to ensure that the stationary photoionization state \eqref{eq:photo_wf} asymptotically converges to a Coulomb wave, or a plane wave in the absence of any residual charge, i.e. that it satisfies the physical boundary conditions.

+In the case of a nonzero dipolar interaction between the residual molecule and the photoelectron use of Coulomb-Hankel functions for radial parts is an approximation, particularly in the absence of residual charge, because individual partial waves are coupled to a large distance due to the residual dipole.
+Even then, however, the outer region problem can be solved exactly~\cite{Burke,rageshkumar2022}.
+This is done by finding a set of radial functions \(H_{lm}^+\) that is an eigensolution of the one-electron Hamiltonian including the dipole-photoelectron interaction,